jguzzo522/le/README.md

 # Data Understanding

 The dataset is from the World Health Organization (WHO).
 In the original dataset that contains data from 2000-2015, there were 193 countries, or all the countries in the UN.
 There were 22 columns and 2928 rows.
 The target variable in this project will be life expectancy.
-After removing outliers and missing data, and adding a datasheet for drinking water, there were 179 countires, 2,880 rows and 32 columns.
+After removing outliers and missing data, and adding a dataset for drinking water, there were 179 countries, 2,880 rows and 32 columns.

 The intial columns were from a dataset from [Kaggle]( https://www.kaggle.com/datasets/kumarajarshi/life-expectancy-who?resource=download), however additional data was added for drinking resources from [UNICEF Water](https://data.unicef.org/sdgs/goal-6-clean-water-sanitation/).